 Here are some examples of semi-truck accident settlements:

 Many factors go into how much a case will settle for.
 One of those factors is liability.
 When liability is disputed, the settlement range tends to reflect that dispute.
-However, when there are serious violations of the federal regulations, such as a driver’s driving past the allowed hours or substance use, the settlement range will increase substantially.
+However, when there are serious violations of federal regulations, such as a driver exceeding the allowed hours or using substances, the settlement range will increase substantially.

-Another factor that plays a large role in how much a case will settle for is the severity of the injuries and the future prognosis of the truck accident victim.
+Another factor that plays a large role in how much a case will settle for is the severity of the injuries and the truck accident victim’s future prognosis.
 When a surgery or permanent impairment is involved, the cases tend to settle for more money.

 Finally, who you choose for your truck accident attorney can have a big impact on how much you can settle the case for.
 Attorneys with substantial experience and a proven track record should be consulted as soon as possible after your accident.